 This course is a subject-specific application of the laboratory approach to teaching in the secondary school.
 Emphasis is placed on the teacher as a facilitator of learning; the structure of the teaching unit, mini-unit and lesson plan; instructional planning; practice in selecting and organizing content; innovative procedures; the handling of disciplinary problems; and the use and ability to handle audio-visual machines.
 Includes field experience and a related seminar.
+Offered for students who entered the university prior to 2003-2004.

-EDU 520 Introduction to Educational Research (3 credits) NEW
+EDU 520 Introduction to Educational Research